rlychrisg/keepcursor.nvim/README.md

 https://github.com/user-attachments/assets/87eebc34-bc3a-4d8c-9681-1070d05401ff

 ## About
 KeepCursor is a collection of functions to manage autocmds which keep the screen positioned around the cursor.
-For eg, `:ToggleCursorTop` effectively pressed `zt` after every cursor movement, and `:ToggleCursorRight` uses `ze`
+For eg, `:ToggleCursorTop` effectively pressed `zt` after every cursor movement, and `:ToggleCursorRight` uses `ze`.

 ## Installation and configuration
 To install with Lazy